Mike Vilhauer – 5 Days lost in the Sierra Nevada mountains

 He got back to his camp OK but was now completely out of energy, and lay there waiting for rescue.
 He found a piece of wood and carved a goodbye message to his wife on it, and then wrote the word “help” in pine needles and sat there waiting for rescue, or death.

-They gave him a small meal and flew him to their base-camp were he found out he had the largest search party mounted for him that year.
-He was reunited with his family on Sunday night were he spent the evening in a hotel.
+They gave him a small meal and flew him to their base camp where he found out he had the largest search party mounted for him that year.
+He was reunited with his family on Sunday night where he spent the evening in a hotel.
 The next day he went back home and saw a doctor, but apart from being malnourished and a few cuts and bruises was otherwise fine, with no hospital admission necessary.